MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 6. You need these domains in the Integration and System functional areas: Integration Security, security Configuration.
 Access the **Maintain Permissions for Security Group** task to update domain security policies.
 ![Screenshot of the MAintain Permissions window with a Source Security Group added.](/viva/media/learning/wd-s1-4-security-group-permissions.png)
 ![Screenshot of the Security Group permissions with completed fields.](/viva/media/learning/wd-s1-5-security-group-permissions.png)
-7. In Domain Security Policy Permission, add **Get Only** access to the following domain security policies
+7. In Domain Security Policy Permission, add **Get Only** access to the following domain security policies.

 | Domain security policy | Description |
 |-----| ----- |